 Combining multiple Google Sheets into one can save time and streamline your workflow.
 Whether you are managing personal finances, tracking projects, or gathering scattered data, integrating sheets can provide a comprehensive view.

 In this guide, we'll walk you through the steps of merging multiple Google Sheets into a single file.
-We'll use functions like IMPORTRANGE, QUERY, and others to achieve this.
+This process can be complex and time-consuming using traditional spreadsheet functions.

 The Combine Sheets add-on is a powerful tool for merging data from multiple sheets into one.
 It can pull data as values or as a formula and combines sheets by common column headers.
 Install the Combine Sheets add-on from the Google Workspace Marketplace, use the quick search field to select sheets from Google Drive, and combine the entire sheet or manually adjust the range.